-Many institutions have rich information about students through compliance reporting, such as the Integrated Postsecondary Education Data System (IPEDS), and through state requirements and grant funding requirements.
+Many institutions have rich information about students from compliance reporting, such as the Integrated Postsecondary Education Data System (IPEDS) and through state requirements and grant funding requirements.
 Institutions are also learning much by disaggregating the student data by demographic categories to identify gaps they want to address.
+While this is a critical step, investigating to know more about the lived experiences and challenges that a student faces along their education journey can provide information that will support data-driven decision-making to help them on the pathway to completion.